 In 2014 the weather gods were much kinder, early morning mist giving way to early autumn sunshine.
 We put all the lessons learnt from 2013 to good use, there was a new paddock area, more cars, better viewing and longer, improved course.
 The Hill Climb received universal praise with 75% more spectators coming to see the action.
 The event raised £13,000 and seven local charities benefitted.

 The third Hill Climb ran on 6th September 2015.
 Again the weather was kind to us with near perfect blue skies.
 With very nearly a sell-out crowd the event was a huge success with more stalls and attractions than ever and a truly jaw dropping selection of cars entered, including a few late surprise entries.
 Tickets were available on line for the first time allowing holders to jump the queue and get the best car parking slots.
 Over £18,000 was raised donated to local charities.

-Last year despite rather overcast weather, the crowds still packed the stands and over £20,000 was raised for local charities.
+Over the last 2 years, the crowds have still packed the stands and over £20,000 was raised for local charities.